maziarrezaei/ProductivityExtensionMethods/README.md

 ## Important Notes
-- The generated class is in C#.
+- The generated class is in C#, so it only works in C# projects.
+- The C# code contains C#8 syntax for some categories.
 - This package is only tested for .net standard project in Visual Studio 16.3 though the implementation should work on other project types as well.

-- The C# code contains C#8 syntax.
+## Known Issues
+- If you reference the package but don't see any items added to your project, make sure the project was saved in the first place.
+This is a bug that will be fixed in a future versions.
+- If you removed the package for any reason, and immediately added the package again, no file will be added to the project.
+This is a bug in Visual Studio/Nuget that when you remove and immediately add again, the initialization script for the nuget package is not called.
+(Observed in Visual Studio 2019 16.3)